akhilrao/akhilrao.github.io/_posts/2016-12-24-widget-statistics.md

 ## Conclusion

-Widgets in Patriotistan look like a monopolistically competitive industry.
+Widgets in Producistan look like a monopolistically competitive industry.
 Price might be positively correlated with quality, and demand slopes downward.
 Firms with more products might go for the higher-WTP consumers more aggressively on average, while making fewer sales.
 Storytime aside, `ggpairs()` is a cool function.